Metachromatic leukodystrophy occurs when the body lacks enzymes needed to break down a certain lipid.

 This disease cannot be treated or cured, but treatment options are being studied.

-There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are made of a very long strand... read more .
+There are different types of inherited disorders Inheritance of Single-Gene Disorders Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or code for functional RNA molecules.... read more .
 In metachromatic leukodystrophy, both parents of the affected child carry a copy of the abnormal gene.
 Because usually two copies of the abnormal gene are necessary for the disorder to occur, usually neither parent has the disorder.
 (See also Overview of Hereditary Metabolic Disorders Overview of Hereditary Metabolic Disorders Hereditary metabolic disorders are inherited genetic conditions that cause metabolism problems.
 Heredity is the passing of genes from one generation to the next.
 Children inherit their parents'... read more .)

 Sphingolipidoses occur when people do not have the enzymes needed to break down (metabolize) sphingolipids, which are compounds that protect the cell surface and serve certain functions in the cells.
 There are many types of sphingolipidoses besides metachromatic leukodystrophy: